 Enjin Wallet Review

 Enjin wallet is a secure and easy to use mobile cryptocurrency wallet (iOS/Android).
-It’s extremely simple to use and contains advanced features such as Dapp Browser, QR code airdrops and Cryptocurrency Exchanges.
+It’s extremely simple to use and contains advanced features such as Dapp Browser, QR code airdrops, Cryptocurrency Exchanges and Enjin’s own NFT marketplace integration.
 It’s the most secure mobile wallet we’ve tested with a two-layer security encryption and secure keyboard.
-Enjin wallet supports a wide range of cryptocurrencies such as Bitcoin, Ethereum (all ERC-20 and ERC-1155 Tokens), Binance Chain and Litecoin.
-Enjin wallet is created by as a companion to the Enjin Platform.
+Enjin wallet supports a wide range of cryptocurrencies such as Bitcoin, Ethereum (all ERC-20 and ERC-1155 Tokens), Binance Chain, Litecoin, Polkadot and Kusama.
+Enjin wallet is created as a companion to the Enjin Platform.

 Best Software Wallet Award